cordovamonica/javascript-password-generator/README.md

 # 03 JavaScript: Password Generator

 ## Description
 Passwords are important to protect sensitive information on websites that we use.
 Everyone needs a strong, random password to prevent unwanted access to sites used everyday.
 A password generator is one way to accomplish this.
+Strong passwords will include uppercase and lowercase letters, numbers, and special characters.
+They will also be between 8 and 128 characters long.
+Combining all of these elements together will result in a strong, random password that is less likely to be guessed by an unfamiliar user.

 ## Usage